 However, it is problematic to rely solely on self-reported genealogical information from customer trees when deciding what individuals to include in the reference panel and which populations they should represent.
 Relying just on samples that have connected family trees would limit our number of reference panel candidates too dramatically.
-As well, family trees can be difficult to verify, and can carry errors.
+As well, family trees can be difficult to verify and can carry errors.

-Therefore, we've adopted a strategy that is primarily driven by genetic relatedness (IBD-sharing) among people and populations, while still incorporating information in the aggregate from ancestral region results and family trees.
-Specifically, we leverage our Genetic Communities technology and the 2,900+ DNA communities we have discovered as the bases for reference panels.
+Therefore, we've adopted a strategy that is primarily driven by genetic relatedness (IBD) among people and populations, while still incorporating information in the aggregate from ancestral region results and family trees.
+Specifically, we leverage our Genetic Communities technology and the 3,500+ DNA-based communities we have discovered as the bases for reference panels.

-Genetic Communities is a method to identify networks of Ancestry members that are highly interconnected due to sharing DNA from a common set of ancestors.
-We are also able to look at family tree information for these networks in aggregate to identify shared places of origin, patterns of movement, statistically enriched surnames, and averaged region results.
+Our Genetic Communities technology identifies networks of Ancestry members that are highly interconnected due to sharing DNA from a common set of ancestors.
+We are also able to look at family tree information in aggregate for these networks to identify shared places of origin, patterns of movement, statistically enriched surnames, and genetic ancestral region results.
 These data provide insight into the specific identity and story of these genetically related groups.

 Using the networks we discover as a basis for ancestral region reference panels has several benefits.
 First, the networks are entirely driven by genetics and self-organized population structure.
-Relying on patterns of genetic similarity between individuals in a group is preferable to hand-curating a set of individuals to represent a population based on self-reported data such as origins, language, or ethnicity.
+Identifying individuals to represent a population based on patterns of genetic similarity between these individuals is preferable to hand-curating a set of individuals based on self-reported data such as origins, language, or ethnicity.
 Second, when we do need to rely on information about origins, language, and ethnicity for identifying and annotating the reference populations, we are using information that has been averaged from hundreds or thousands of network members.
 By averaging the data, we remove the disproportionate effects of outliers or the need to extensively verify several hundred individual records.

-A complication factor is that individuals' membership to these networks are non-exclusive.
+A complicating factor is that individuals' membership in these networks are non-exclusive.
 Specifically, an individual may belong to multiple different networks, representing various branches of their family tree.
 For example, if a person has one parent of Irish descent and another parent of Italian descent, they will likely belong to both Irish and Italian networks.
 Using this individual in any Italian or Irish reference panel would adversely impact the performance of our analysis.